BorgwardtLab/proteinshake/docs/readthedocs/source/notes/quickstart.rst

 .. tip::

-  Click on your favorite representation/framework below to see how to use ProteinShake data with your model.
+  Click on your favorite representation/framework below to see how to use ProteinShake with your model.

 .. raw:: html